Feriman22/portscan-protection/README.md

 ## How to update

 The script will automatically update itself after reboot. *If you want to disable it, modify the 7th line in the script.*
-However to manually update, run the script and choose "Update the script" or run with --update argument like this:
+However you can update it manually by running the script and choose "Update the script" or run with --update argument like this:
 `/usr/local/sbin/portscan-protection.sh --update`

 ## Roadmap